liu-qilong/obsidian-setup/README.md

 # My [Obsidian](https://obsidian.md) setup

 _P.S.
-For readability, click the [menu icon](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the top-left corner to see the table of contents._
+For readability, click the [menu icon](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) on the top-right corner to see the table of contents._

 ## Introduction